The 'Downton Abbey' Movie Cast Are Sharing Instagram Photos

 Having skipped the first day of filming for @downtonabbey_official, @therealleech and I went to see #elizabethmcgovern in sublime production of #GodOfCarnage at the Theatre Royal, Bath.
 With hilarious, lacerating performances by #ralflittle #nigellindsay and #amandaabbington. .
 And thanks for great service @ivybathbrass #nomnom .

 W Magazine says that Fellowes has had a crazy year, devoting much of his time to a new story for the Downton Abbey movie.
-Gareth Neame the producer for the show and now the movie says they want it to be just right for fans of the series.
+Gareth Neame, the producer for the show and now the movie, says they want it to be just right for fans of the series.

 “When the television series drew to a close, it was our dream to bring the millions of global fans a movie, and now, after getting many stars aligned, we are shortly to go into production.
 Julian’s script charms, thrills, and entertains, and in Brian Percival’s hands we aim to deliver everything that one would hope for as Downton comes to the big screen.”